jadecobra/python_tdd_exercises/source/functions.rst

     def test_functions_with_pass(self):
       self.assertIsNone(functions.function_with_pass())

-the terminal displaysa :doc:`ModuleNotFoundError`\ , and I add it to the list of exceptions encountered
+the terminal displays a :doc:`ModuleNotFoundError`\ , and I add it to the list of exceptions encountered

 .. code-block:: python